-Grade 12 College Physics (SPH4C) develops students’ understanding of the basic concepts of physics.
-Students will explore these concepts with respect to motion; mechanical, electrical, electromagnetic, energy transformation, hydraulic, and pneumatic systems; and the operation of commonly used tools and machines.
-They will develop their scientific investigation skills as they test laws of physics and solve both assigned problems and those emerging from their investigations.
-Students will also consider the impact of technological applications of physics on society and the environment.
+Grade 12 College Physics allows students to deepen their understanding of the basic concepts in physics, including motion, electricity, magnetism and energy transformation.
+Throughout this course, students will develop their scientific investigation skills as they test laws of physics and solve both assigned and emergent problems stemming from hands-on investigations.
+They will also consider the impact of technological applications of physics on society and the environment.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 Please note that while the unit called “Scientific Investigation Skills and Career Exploration” is not listed below, however the specific expectations listed in this unit are threaded and incorporated within the delivery and assessment of the other five units.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the SPH4C course profile.